-If the shoe is on the other foot – you’re asking your family members to lend money to you – read Getting Money From Your Rich Parents – When to Say No.
+If the shoe is on the other foot – you’re asking your family members to lend money to you – read How to Deal With Money Problems.

 If you have any thoughts on loans to family members or other people, please comment below…

 Need encouragement?
 Sign up for my weekly "Echoes of Joy" email - it's free, short, and energizing.
 Like me!
 Is your relationship in trouble?
 Get 7 Steps to Fixing Your Marriage from relationship coach Mort Fertel.
 It's free and helpful, no strings attached.